foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 title: Self Taught
 date: 2017-02-07
 tags: []
-tagline: The art of self learning
+tagline: Am I a self learner?
-description: Exploring the art of self learning
+description: How Jono Shields became a self learner
 ---

+### Jono's experiences with self learning

-So let's preface this with some facts, I make a bunch of things.
+So, I make a bunch of things.
 My [Github report card](https://githubreportcard.reflect.io/) says that last year I made 372 commits across 28 repos in 5 languages.
 People ask me why I do it, spend 40 hours coding at work then go home and do more.
 It's because I love it.
 Sure I could go home and watch TV, play video games or hang out with friends, and I do these things (maybe less than other people).

-##### Where are you going with this Jono?
+So passion is pretty key for me.
+It means that I have the motivation to go and do this already.
+But sometimes you want to do something, but for some reason the motivation isn't always there.

-Motivation.
-When I talk about self learning, remember that motivation is key to doing something.
-I worked in retail and one year as we started getting ready for the dreaded christmas period my manager told us this quote...
+A long time ago I worked in retail.
+It was a job.
+In my first year as we prepared for holiday period my manager gave this inspirational speech...

 >Enthusiasm is one of the most powerful engines of success.
 When you do a thing, do it with all your might.
 Put your whole soul into it.
 Stamp it with your personality.
 Be active, be energetic and faithful and you will accomplish your goal.
 Nothing great was ever achieved without enthusiasm. - Ralph Waldo Emerson

 This photo is from the whiteboard in our lunch room from 6 years ago.
 <img src="/public/images/enthusiasm.png"/>

 This has stuck with me ever since.
 It is hard for me to find motivation, sometimes even with things that I love.
 But going head first at 110% is something I find easier to do.
+You know what they say fake it till you make it.

 I have two other learnings from this though.

 Firstly even if you are enthusiastic it doesn't mean you will succeed.
 If there are external forces at work there is always a chance of failure, even if you do everything right.
 Secondly it helps to have people around, if no one can see your enthusiasm it doesn't count for much.
 But if you are in a group, then people notice it and the effect it can have on others is immense.
 Thirdly (yolo) the most common form of burn out is self inflicted, look after yourself.

+Sweet.

+Motivation.
+Tick.
+Enthusiasm.
+Tick.

-##### This is the bit where I got lost
+### This is the bit where I got lost

 Right now I am certain that if something has enough documentation then I can learn it or at the very least I can try.
 But I am not sure how did I got to this point.
+It is like all of a sudden some confidence switch got flicked on in my brain.
+I know I can solve problems and find answers.

+So what is that?

-##### How to learn how to learn?
+### How to learn how to learn?

 I volunteer at codeclub every week with 10-12 year olds.
 I love it more than anything else I do because I get to share what I am passionate about with others.
 I want to help them get to the stage where they don't need me anymore by the time they finish the codeclub year.
 So last year when they askied me for help I started replying "Did you Google it?" and encouraging them to look for their own solutions first.